-Beginning in 2021, a test-optional path for admission to IWU will be offered.
-In lieu of the test score, an interview with an Admissions Counselor and an essay will be required.
+Illinois Wesleyan is a test optional university.
+In lieu of the test score, an interview with an Admissions Counselor and an essay are required.
 The essay will be prompted in the application.

 An applicant holding a high school diploma granted on the basis of the USAFI General Education Development tests will be considered for admission if the test scores indicate college aptitude.